 If you know you won’t be able to make a payment, notify Uplift at least three days before the due date to request a 15-day grace period to prevent a late payment.
-Payments more than 30 days late may be reported, which could damage your credit.
+Payments more than 30 days late may be reported to Equifax, which could damage your credit.

 You still need to pay for canceled trips and changed plans